Trinity School Newbury Academy Trust

 Trinity School offers students numerous opportunities to engage with further education and employment e.g. through the annual careers fair.
 Trinity School also provides opportunities for students to visit universities and Newbury College's taster days.
 If a student has an EHCP, the Local Authority will attend Annual Reviews to discuss ideas for further education.
 Students with a SEND are offered additional interview opportunities and the SENDCo can, upon request, support parents and students with visits to Post-16 providers.

 - 10.1: Who would be my first point of contact if I want to discuss something about my child or if I am worried?

 The first point of contact would be the student’s form tutor.
-It might be necessary to contact the Head of House depending on the nature of the enquiry.
-If the student uses the Inclusion room then it might be appropriate to contact the Inclusion Manager.
+It might be necessary to contact the Head of Year/House depending on the nature of the concern.
+If the discussion is regarding support and provision for a Special Educational Need or Disability, then you are advised to contact the SENDCo.